 Help other people and treat them like you’d like to be treated: you don’t have to subscribe to the Christian religion to understand and appreciate this concept.
 It’s common human decency.
 A kind of behavior that transcends religious affiliations or geographical borders.

-Perhaps one reason that Christianity caught on was from the inherent goodness exhibited by Jesus Christ.
+Perhaps one reason that Christianity caught on was the inherent goodness exhibited by Jesus Christ.
 If the two passages above are true examples of his inspirational behavior, then it’s no surprise that others wanted to follow.

 Truly decent people make you want to be decent too when you’re in their company.
 They inspire goodness.
 Leaders who display genuine decency make us want to be like them.